claudia-ye/egain-chatbot-package-tracking/README.md

 ## Approach & Design
 The chatbot is implemented using a **decision-tree conversation model**
-This approach prioritizes clarity, predictability, and reliability—key requirements for production customer service systems.

 Key design choices:
 - Modular functions for each conversation step
 - Explicit input validation and retry paths
 - Clear separation between happy paths and error handling
-- Human agent escalation available at all times
+- Human agent escalation available

 A visual flowchart of the conversation design is included in the `flowcharts/` directory.